RodoJML/BIS04_UniversityCalendar_FinalProject/README.md

 **To run the app**

-    1. Download the .jar file "CalendarioUniversitario.jar"
+    1. Download the .jar file "CalendarioUniversitario.jar" located in the "dist" folder of this repo.

     2. Make sure Java is installed on your computer.